markup-mitchell/static-job-listings-master/README.md

 ### Implementation

-Once I was happy with the deisgn I was aiming for I was pleasantly surprised at how fast I could move and how much I enjoyed the process.
+Once I was happy with the design I was aiming for I was pleasantly surprised at how fast I could move and how much I enjoyed the process.
 Making the card component repsonsive with grid was fun, and I LOVE how grid lets me position design elements like the card without it needing to be a structural element wrapping the actual content.

 This is a composition of two discrete elements: an outer card with rounded corners and shadows, and an inner card with a colored border on the left: